Have other ideas?

 Donate peanut butter!
 Organize a food drive!
 Sort cans!
 Here are 15 simple things you can do now to help food insecure citizens of Philadelphia.

 Philadelphia is in the middle of a food insecurity epidemic.
-According to a 2018 report from Hunger Free America, within our city, roughly one in five people — that’s 330,000 of us — lack regular, reliable access to daily meals.
+According to data collected by Feeding America in 2023, roughly 17.6 percent of Philadelphians – that’s 278,000 of us – lack regular, reliable access to daily meals.
 The food insecurity rate in our city is higher among children, too.
-In 2019, Feeding America calculated that 1 in 4 children were food insecure: a number that amounts to almost 84,000 kids.
+The report calculated that 30 percent of children were food secure: a number that amounts to over 103,000 kids.

 In Philadelphia, countless agencies and organizations continue to step up to address the problem, getting food to people who need it while adapting to ever-changing circumstances.
 These organizations can use your help.